victoralvesf/aonsoku-podcasts/README.md

 >
 > This will run the server, queue, scheduler and logs in parallel.

-8. Start the queue and schedule separated:
+8. Starting the queue and schedule separated:
 ```sh
 # queue
 php artisan queue:listen